A Hatch Chile Makes a Great Content Strategy

 What Is Recipe Development?
 Here’s What a Recipe Developer Does >>

-Invest resources
+Invest Resources

 Educating consumers about the Hatch was a key part of Melissa’s strategy.
 The company put a ton of information on their website, then took to new content platforms as they became available — their push started way back in 2002, long before there was such a thing as social media.
 Last year, they self-published Melissa’s Hatch Chile Cookbook, with ideas for using the chiles in everything from Bloody Marys to brownies.

 “It’s the Hatch roastings that really fuse all the marketing of the fresh Hatch season outside the Southwest,” says Robert Schueller, director of public relations at Melissa’s.
-“We’re getting people who have always been afraid of chiles to eat them for the first time (this is the only chile you can get in mild, medium, hot and extra-hot).
+“We’re getting people who have always been afraid of chiles to eat them for the first time (this is the only chile you can get in mild, medium, hot and X-hot).”

 “We get a ton of emails and calls every June and July about our roasts that we conduct nationally in August and September.
 It’s very much a unique thing that happens in front of the stores every season now.”

-And smart content helps whet that appetite.
+And, of course, smart content helps whet that appetite.

 Dark Chocolate-Ancho Chile Cake >>